 The good news is that there are some great examples of brands that are leveraging their social media channels to raise awareness and funds for great causes.
 One such brand is P&G, which has launched numerous initiatives in recent years that range from Secret’s $1 million commitment to support top women’s hockey players during COVID-19, to Pantene’s #HairHasNoGender campaign in support of the LGBTQ2s+ community.
 Along with creating an inspiring video series and encouraging followers to get involved and share their stories using hashtags, they also partnered with The Dresscode Project (DCP) to help “support and facilitate inclusivity training to hair stylists to make their salons more gender-affirming spaces for LGBTQ2S+ clients.”
 Of the decision to partner with Pantene, DCP’s founder Kristin Rankin stated, “We chose to partner with Pantene because they were the first hair care company to step up and say ‘we want to do better and be better.’”

 Regardless of the size of a brand’s social media presence, using its channels as a space to amplify voices and facilitate change will always drive engagement and loyalty.
+You should work with a Facebook Ads Agency Bangkok that has the resources and ability to keep up with new trends through various learning opportunities.

 Consumers have become so comfortable using social media and interacting with brands online that 58% say that they would prefer to interact with a brand on social media instead of going into a store.
 This number is even higher among younger generations.
 Though part of this may be related to the pandemic, the high percentage shows that the convenience and level of control users have online often outweighs the physical experience of going into a store.
 Frankly, the disconnect between in-store and online is still prevalent for many brands that have yet to figure out how to create a holistic customer journey that is seamless across all touchpoints.